luisdiogo2071317/azure-docs.pt-pt/articles/billing/billing-view-reservations.md

 ---
-title: Ver as reservas do Azure | Documentos da Microsoft
+title: Ver as reservas para recursos do Azure | Documentos da Microsoft
 description: Saiba como ver as reservas do Azure no portal do Azure.
 services: billing
 documentationcenter: ''